hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/README.md

 My idea is that, if we are the native speakers of a certain language, of course, we can easily understand and fluently express ourselves fluently using that language.
 However, to a certain question usually we have a variety of replies, and different options toward some issues, which means the stimulus-response system is not always one-to-one related and makes the human languages very versatile.
 Since our brain processing provides different connections between the stimulus and the response, depends on previous experience and personality ...etc.
 Nowadays, natural language processing makes an unprecedented breakthrough, Google does an excellent job on this.
 To some degree, AI can defeat real human.
 The next step I think is, make AI more human-like.
 Since the training data are usually very general, without identity, in order to make the most out of it.
-(In "Ghost in the shell" language: AI lacks ghost line)
+(A digression - In "Ghost in the shell" language - AI lacks ghost line)